Pierre Waldeck-Rousseau: Under the Third Republic

 In 1873, following the establishment of the Third Republic in 1871, he moved to the bar of Rennes, and six years later was returned to the Chamber of Deputies.
 In his electoral program he had stated that he was prepared to respect all liberties except those of conspiracy against the institutions of the country and of educating the young in hatred of the modern social order.
 In the Chamber he joined the Republican Union parliamentary group (Union républicaine) and supported the policy of Léon Gambetta.

 The Waldeck-Rousseau family was strictly Catholic in spite of its republican principles; nevertheless, Waldeck-Rousseau supported the Jules Ferry laws on public, laic and mandatory education, enacted in 1881–1882.
 In 1881 he became minister of the interior in Gambetta's grand ministry.
 He further voted for the abrogation of the law of 1814 forbidding work on Sundays and fast days, for one year of compulsory military service for seminarists and for the re-establishment of divorce.
 He made his reputation in the Chamber by a report which he drew up in 1880 on behalf of the committee appointed to inquire into the French judicial system.

 Capital/labour relations

-He was chiefly occupied with the relations between capital and labour, and had a large share in securing the recognition of trade unions in 1884.
-He became again minister of the interior in the Jules Ferry cabinet of 1883–1885, when he gave proof of great administrative powers.
+His main preoccupation was with the relations between capital and labour, and had a large share in securing the recognition of trade unions in 1884.
+He again became minister of the interior in the Jules Ferry cabinet of 1883–1885, when he showed considerable administrative ability.
 He sought to put down the system by which civil posts were obtained through the local deputy, and he made it clear that the central authority could not be defied by local officials.
 Waldeck-Rousseau also introduced the bill which became the 27 May 1885 act establishing penal colonies, dubbed "Law on relegation of recidivists", along with Martin Feuillée.
 The law was supported by Gambetta and his friend, the criminologist Alexandre Lacassagne.